jina-ai/docs/chapters/cross-multi-modality/index.rst

 We encode images and its captions (any descriptive text of the image) in separate indexes, which are later queried in a cross-modal fashion.
-It queries the text index using image embeddings and query the image index using text embeddings.
+It queries the text index using image embeddings and queries the image index using text embeddings.

 Multi modal search
 --------------------